How is gallbladder cancer diagnosed?

-Endoscopic retrograde cholangiopancreatography (ERCP): In this procedure, a doctor passes a long, flexible tube (endoscope) down the patient's throat, through the esophagus and stomach and into the first part of the small intestine.
+Endoscopic retrograde cholangiopancreatography (ERCP): In this procedure, a doctor passes a long, flexible tube (endoscope) down the patient’s throat, through the esophagus and stomach and into the first part of the small intestine.
 A small catheter (tube) is passed from the end of the endoscope and into the common bile duct.
 A small amount of contrast dye is injected through the tube to help outline the bile duct and pancreatic duct as x-rays are taken.
 The images can show narrowing or blockage of these ducts.
-This test is more invasive than MRCP, but the advantage is that the doctor can also take samples of cells or fluid to be look at under a microscope.
+This test is more invasive than MRCP, but the advantage is that the doctor can also take samples of cells or fluid to look at under a microscope.
 ERCP can also be used to place a stent (a small tube) into a duct to help keep it open.

 Percutaneous transhepatic cholangiography (PTC): In this procedure, the doctor places a thin, hollow needle through the skin of the abdomen and into a bile duct within the liver.
 You will get medicine through an IV line to make you sleepy before the test.
 A local anesthetic is also used to numb the area before inserting the needle.
 A contrast dye is then injected through the needle, and x-rays are taken as it passes through the bile ducts.
 As with ERCP, this approach can also be used to take samples of fluid or tissues or to place a stent into a duct to help keep it open.
-Because it is more invasive (and may cause more pain), PTC is not usually used unless ERCP has already been tried or can't be done for some reason.
+Because it is more invasive (and might cause more pain), PTC is not usually used unless ERCP has already been tried or can’t be done for some reason.